 A skeptical eye may roll at what appears to be an iterative upgrade from Samsung with the new Galaxy Buds Plus, but I’m here to tell you that these earphones are worth their asking price.
 The Samsung Galaxy Buds Plus may be nearly indistinguishable from last year’s model; however, don’t let that fool you: improved microphone quality is noticeable, and the extra-long battery life is great for international flyers.

-Editor’s note: this Samsung Galaxy Buds Plus review was updated on April 27, 2020, to address the Galaxy Buds software update which includes features like direct Spotify access.
+Editor’s note: this Samsung Galaxy Buds Plus review was updated on June 9, 2020, to address FAQ questions and make note of the Google Pixel Buds.

 Who should get the Samsung Galaxy Buds Plus?

 - Samsung Galaxy smartphone owners and anyone with an Android device should consider the new Galaxy Buds Plus.
 Although Wireless PowerShare is a Samsung exclusive, other important features including Spotify integration, are available across Android.
 Plus, even iPhone users will benefit from AAC support for lag-free media playback.
 Then, there are things everyone can enjoy like IPX2 water-resistance and nearly 12 hours of playtime on a single charge.

 What’s it like to use the Galaxy Buds Plus?